Thread Fire: Comprehensive Guide to Fire-Resistant Threads and Applications

 9.1 Q: Can fire-resistant threads melt?

-A: Fire-resistant threads such as aramids (Nomex®, Kevlar®) are engineered to resist melting and self-extinguish when exposed to flame.
-While a single strand may burn due to surface finishes, once stitched into fabric, these threads will not ignite when used properly with embroidery machines, melt, or drip, providing critical protection in high-heat environments.
+A: Aramids (Nomex®, Kevlar®) are engineered to resist melting and self-extinguish when exposed to flame.
+A single strand may burn due to finishes, but once stitched into fabric, the assembly resists ignition and won’t melt or drip when used properly with embroidery machines.

 9.2 Q: How do you test thread compliance for fire resistance?

-A: Thread compliance is typically verified by sewing the thread into fabric and subjecting the assembly to standardized flame tests (e.g., ISO 15025, NFPA 701).
-Direct burn tests on loose thread can be misleading due to finishes; always test the finished product for accurate results.
+A: Verify by sewing threads into fabric and testing the assembly per standardized flame tests (e.g., ISO 15025, NFPA 701).
+Directly burning loose thread can mislead; always test the finished construction.

 9.3 Q: Are NPT and NH threads interchangeable?